 Avid has a neat feature called Dynamic Media Folders, where you can create watch folders that can be looking for specific media files and then automatically import them.

-Here you start to select the watch folder, by clicking on the "+" icon and browse to select the folder.
-It is important to set the watch to be the same as the Desktop App download folder, but more about later.
+You start to select the watch folder, by clicking on the "+" icon and browse to select the folder.
+It is important to set the watch to be the same as the Desktop App download folder.

 Click on the "Profiles" editor to set-up the profile.